2019 Virtuoso Festival

 This festival sets forth narrowly defined age groups so that they may be fairly judged, and generously decorated.
 Those familiar with previous years, should note the festival’s divisions, format, and important details, including:

 - NOTIFICATION: participants may now seek their time slots by Tuesday, May 1 on the itinerary page, rather than email notification.

 - INTERNATIONAL PARTICIPANTS: participants of all nationalities are welcome to apply.

 - GRAND PRIX: the bi-annual Grand Prix resumes in 2019, and this year defines the age category for 14-18.
 To participate, enter with an etude by Chopin or Liszt, AND one major work (9+ minutes) of romantic or later eras.

 - SINGLE WORK / MULTIPLE WORKS: the additional subdivision of solo participants into single work, or two or more works of at least two contrasting styles.

-Dr. Francis Yang – Canadian pianist, Francis Yang, has performed in cities such as London, Paris, Montreal, Vancouver, Buenos Aires, Quito, and Montevideo at events such as the 37th International Festival Encuentros in Buenos Aires, a lecture recital at London’s Royal Academy of Music, and the VIII Bienal of Contemporary Music in Cuenca, Ecuador.
+Francis Yang – Canadian pianist, Francis Yang, has performed in cities such as London, Paris, Montreal, Vancouver, Buenos Aires, Quito, and Montevideo at events such as the 37th International Festival Encuentros in Buenos Aires, a lecture recital at London’s Royal Academy of Music, and the VIII Bienal of Contemporary Music in Cuenca, Ecuador.
 He has played with the Orquesta Sinfónica de Cuenca, and the Natchitoches-Northwestern Symphony.
-Yang has participated and played… more…
+Yang has participated and played in numerous music festivals… more…

 Link: Application Form